 Be nice.
 Or else.

-Dubai, UAE UX Designer / Co-Founder @Bunoapp.com Joined almost 2 years ago
+Dubai, UAE UX Designer / Co-Founder @Bunoapp.com Joined about 2 years ago

 Which app did you use to record voice if I may ask?